rgnet1/tidal-dl/README.md

 # rgnet1/tidal-dl

-This is a simple web server that allows you to run tidal-dl from a web page.
-My tidal-dl program is a wrapper built on top of yaronzz's tidal-dl
+This is a simple web server that allows you to run yaronzz/tidal-dl from a web browser.

 ## How to use